 Thus, transdermal drug delivery is an attractive route across the skin, which enables a systemic effect of drugs, but there are obstacles:

 - The major difficulty with transdermal drug delivery is that the outermost layer of the skin, the stratum corneum, constitutes a strong barrier making it difficult for permeants to cross the skin at clinically relevant rates.

 - There are currently only ~20 drugs approved for transdermal delivery.
 Only two new drugs were approved by the FDA between 2000 and 2014.

 - No active technology, such as microneedles, electroporation and iontophoresis, has had any commercial success during the last 20 years.

 ERCO Pharma currently utilizes its proprietary technology in a number of internal projects primarily aimed at the development of new drug formulations, with the objective to improve the properties of existing drugs on the market.

 Utilizing our simulation technology we can predict how, and where, various permeation enhancers interact with the human skin barrier and modify its properties.
-The collected data enables us to identify the most promising candidates for formulation development, and the proposed formulations can be tested in silico before selecting the most promising candidates for conventional in vitro testing using Franz cells.
+The collected data enables us to identify combinations of permeation enhancers to be used in formulation development, and the proposed formulations can be tested in silico.
+From the in silico testing we can then select the most promising candidates for conventional in vitro testing using Franz cells.